Web3-Marketing/.github/README.md

 # .github
-Get your message everywhere where your customers are searching for your solution
+Get your message everywhere where your customers are searching for your solution.